 Industry and Architectural Industry

 Shanghai still pays much attention to its industry.
 There are many industrial areas here such as Jinqiao Export Processing Zone in Pudong New Area, Zhangjiang Hi-Tech Park and some other processing zones in Jiading, Qingpu, Songjiang and Minhang Districts.
 As a result the city's industrial production continues to grow rapidly.
-There is no doubt that industry makes a lot of economic profit; however, it is much more costly to the environment.
+There is no doubt that industry makes a lot of Shanghai economic development and profit; however, it is much more costly to the environment.

 The architectural industry has also developed quickly in the area.
 The construction of airports, railways, highways, expressways, subways, maglev lines, ports, bridges and tunnels forms a convenient transportation network.
 Various commercial buildings, residential buildings and other infrastructure in the city create an open and pleasant environment for investment and further development.

 Transportation, especially the metro system in this city, is developing vigorously, providing sufficient transport capability and good services.
 The prosperous postal services, communications and information industries facilitate daily communication among people.

 Various other service industries are booming here, so that the living standards of its citizens are improved.
 These include catering, hotel, entertainment, tourism, real estate, education, culture, health, physical training, TV and broadcast, consultation and information services, technology services, public utilities and social welfare.

 Shanghainese Economy: Present & Future

 However, underlying problems can not be ignored.
-The growth of economy is too dependent on manufacturing, especially heavy industry, which usually demands much more land and energy, often seriously polluting the environment.
+The growth of Shanghai economy is too dependent on manufacturing, especially heavy industry, which usually demands much more land and energy, often seriously polluting the environment.
 Other business segments such as the service industries occupy only a small portion of the industrial structure of the city.
 If the situation continues, it will unbalance or even damage the economy.